openkruise/openkruise.io/rollouts/best-practices/traffic-routing-istio-api.md

 # Traffic Routing with Istio

+**FEATURE STATE:** Kruise Rollout v0.5.0

 This page is a demo to show how to utilize Kruise Rollout to do traffic routing with Istio.

 ## A Complete Release Process
 ### Deploy deployment `workload-demo` and service `service-demo`